Harvey (software)

 Harvey is a generative artificial intelligence (AI) product developed by the Counsel AI Corporation for the legal industry.
 The product has been described as a provider of customised large language models (LLMs) for law firms and in-house legal teams.
 It is named after the lead character of the legal drama Suits, Harvey Specter.

 History

-Harvey was founded in 2022 by Winston Weinberg, who was formerly a securities and antitrust litigator at O'Melveny & Myers, and Gabriel Pereyra, who was a research scientist at Google DeepMind.
-Weinberg had been an associate at O'Melveny for a year prior to founding the company.
+Harvey was founded in the summer of 2022 by Winston Weinberg, who was a securities and antitrust litigator at O'Melveny & Myers, and Gabriel Pereyra, who was a research scientist at Google DeepMind and Meta.

-In November 2022, it was reported that the Harvey team consisted of five persons and that the company had USD 5 million in funding led by the OpenAI Startup Fund, together with other investors such as Jeff Dean, the head of Google AI, Elad Gil, the founder of Mixer Labs, Sarah Guo, the founder of Conviction, and other angel investors.
-Harvey raised another USD 23 million in April 2023 in a funding round led by Sequoia Capital.
+Pereyra and Weinberg were roommates in Los Angeles.
+Pereyra was brainstorming startup ideas with his research colleagues.
+He showed Weinberg OpenAI's GPT-3 text-generating system, and Weinberg realized that it could be used to improve legal workflows.

+They developed an early chain-of-thought prompt based on GPT-3, focused on California tenant law.
+They ran the model on 100 legal questions from a public forum and hired three attorneys to evaluate the answers and determine whether they could be sent to clients unchanged.
+Out of those 100 questions, 86 were approved.
+After that, Pereyra and Weinberg contacted Sam Altman and Jason Kwon, General Counsel at OpenAI, about their results.

+Shortly after, on July 4, 2022, they met with OpenAI's C-suite, and OpenAI became their seed investor.
+OpenAI also gave Pereyra and Weinberg early access to GPT-4.

-Gordon Moodie, a corporate partner at Wachtell, Lipton, Rosen & Katz also joined Harvey in July 2023 as the company's chief product officer.
+Gordon Moodie, a corporate partner at Wachtell, Lipton, Rosen & Katz, also joined Harvey in July 2023 as the company's chief product officer.